Real Lies: Lad Ash

 In November 2019, Real Lies released their first single as a duo, "You Were In Love".
 This was followed in February 2020 by "Boss Trick", an ode to Watson.
 A video for the song was premiered by Crack Magazine.

 In an accompanying interview, Kharas revealed they were working on a collection of new songs called Lad Ash:"Each song from Lad Ash is a farewell to something, but also about finding solace in what you're left with and excitement in something new.
 The ‘L' word is loaded, I know.
 But I wanted to confront it head-on, show the distance between then and now."Their new material was described in Paste as featuring "the poetic depiction of love and alienation that made their debut so compelling."

 In March 2020, Real Lies were forced to postpone their "first proper tour in five years" due to the global coronavirus pandemic.
 They later streamed a live concert via Facebook, debuting a cover of A Rainy Night in Soho by The Pogues, which was made available for digital download for a limited time to raise money for the Trussell Trust.

-On 9 Feb 2022, Real Lies released "An Oral History Of My First Kiss", the next single from Lad Ash, and revealed that the album will be released on 22 April 2022.
+On 9 Feb 2022, Real Lies released "An Oral History Of My First Kiss", the next single from Lad Ash, and revealed that the album would be released on 22 April 2022.

 Lad Ash received favourable reviews from many publications, and was included in end of year reviews by The Quietus, The New Yorker, God Is In The TV and Nialler9.